Dr Chrissi Nerantzi

 Furthermore, I support colleagues and students to be brave and embrace creative, playful and open approaches that stimulate learning and development in new and exciting ways and help them grow as a professionals and human beings.
 Storytelling and picture books for example, as well as learning through making, objects and play are areas dear to my heart.

 In 2021 the open collaborative picture book project team, I led, received the OEGlobal Open Innovation Award and in 2022 the open #creativeHE community which I founded received a Collaborative Award for Teaching Excellence by Advance HE.
+In 2023 I was awarded the OER Champions Award by the National Teaching Repository.

 I am also a Principal Fellow of the Higher Education Academy, a Certified Member of ALT, a global Advance HE accreditor and an accredited LEGO® SERIOUS PLAY® facilitator.